ankitjainb27/Full-Stack-Web-Developer-Nanodegree---Udacity/README.md

     - Parameters: None
     - Returns: ScoreForms.
     - Description: Returns all Scores in the database (unordered).

+ - **get_high_scores**
+    - Path: 'scores_high'
+    - Method: GET
+    - Parameters: number_of_results
+    - Returns: ScoreForms.
+    - Description: Return high scores.
+    High score includes entries that won and in descending order of no. of guesses made

+ - **get_user_rankings**
+    - Path: 'scores_user_ranking'
+    - Method: GET
+    - Parameters: None
+    - Returns: ScoreForms.
+    - Description: Return a List of tuples of user_name and performance in descending order.
+    High score includes entries that won and in descending order based on weighted score.
+    1) User ranking is based on weighted score
+    2) To calculate it the formula
+    3) First we get a state, which is 1 for win and 0 for loss
+    4) Final formula is = sum(state*guess)/(sum(guess))

  - **get_user_scores**
     - Path: 'scores/user/{user_name}'